Active Traveler’s Croatia – Ultimate Hiker’s Tour

 - Unique wine pairing lunch in local Šibenik restaurant

-- Private guided walking tour of Zadar’s historic centre
+- Private guided walking tour of Zadar’s historic center

 - Hiking day tour to Paklenica National Park (entrance tickets included) (driver + guide)